-For communications within the same VLAN, the switch uses store-and-forward switching to ensure maximum data integrity.
-With this type of switching, the entire packet must be received into a buffer and checked for validity before being forwarded.
+The switches uses store-and-forward switching to ensure maximum data integrity.
+With store-and-forward switching, the entire packet must be received into a buffer and checked for validity before being forwarded.
 This prevents errors from being propagated throughout the network.
-For communications between different VLANs, the switch also performs store-and-forward checking on each packet crossing the switch, routing traffic at wire speed using RIP or OSFP for unicast traffic, and DVMRP or PIM for multicast traffic.